 Galatians 2:14 “But when I saw that they are not walking in line according to the truth of the gospel, I said to Peter before all, “If you being a Jew live like a Gentile, and not like a Jew, why do you compel the Gentiles to Judaize?”

-What is a common theme for many who have been turned away from following after God?
+What is a common theme for many who have been turned away from following after God and have followed their own sense of morality?

 *Legalism takes the heart of Christianity and replaces it with a heart of straw.
-The principle of devotion to a loving Savior is replaced by adherence to law as a means to salvation.
+The principle of grace given by a loving Savior is replaced by adherence to law as a means to salvation.

 In the early church, the integration of old beliefs were in constant conflict with New Testament grace.
-The moral law, which was the standard by which men attained righteousness for 4000 years suddenly became the sign post to grace, not the means to salvation.
+The moral law, which was the standard by which men strove for righteousness for 4000 years has always served like a sign post, pointing those who desired to love God toward the Messiah.

-You would have thought that every practicing Jew would have been thrilled to know that the grace of God had been given through the sacrifice of the Messiah.
-Every devout Jew had strived for years to unsuccessfully attain righteousness through the law and consequently the need for sacrifice to atone for their failure was their only recourse.
+You would have thought that every practicing Jew would have been thrilled to know that the grace of God had been given through the sacrifice of Jesus.
+Every devout Jew had tried earnestly for years to unsuccessfully attain righteousness through the law.
+They all needed the sacrifice to atone for their failures, it was their only recourse.

 Enter the Lamb of God.….